hoanhua14/mrq/journals/nicole_kash.md

 ## May 31, 2023
 Today, I worked on:

-* I set up the unit tests folder, installed pytest created our first unit test (get all exercise), and cleaned up any unused React variables to prepare for deployment.
+* I set up the unit tests folder, installed pytest, created our first unit test (get all exercise), and cleaned up any unused React variables to prepare for deployment.

 I realized I needed to make a mock user for my unit test because the endpoint to get all exercise is protected.
-At first, I made the unit test without this and recieved a 401 error which prompted me to set up the mock user in the test.
+At first, I made the unit test without this and received a 401 error which prompted me to set up the mock user in the test.